 Healthy and safe

 High in quality of life

 Environmentally conscious

 Economically prosperous

 Fiscally responsible

 Professionally and efficiently served

-The priority focus areas were first selected in Fiscal Year 2014-15 and are also being used to frame activities undertaken in Fiscal Year 2022-23.
+The priority focus areas were first selected in Fiscal Year 2014-15 and are also being used to frame activities undertaken in Fiscal Year 2021-22.

 The City Hall/Public Library Project began in Fiscal Year 2019-20 and is expected to conclude in Fiscal Year 2022-23.
 The project includes the construction of a new public library and an enhanced outdoor space joining City Hall and the public library.
-Though the City undertakes numerous capital improvement projects each fiscal year, the City Hall/Public Library Project is unique in terms of scope.
-It is the first new building construction project and one of the largest construction projects of any type undertaken since incorporation.
-Construction funding is largely drawn from external sources (federal American Rescue Plan Act: \$1,709,415 and a State of California budget appropriation: \$500,000) with additional funding provided by the Capital Projects Fund (\$558,931).
+Though the City undertakes numerous capital improvement projects each fiscal year, the City Hall/Public Library Project is unique in terms of its scope and General Fund impact.
+It is the first new building construction undertaken by the City and one of the largest construction projects of any type undertaken since incorporation.
+Construction funding is largely drawn from external sources (federal American Rescue Plan Act: \$1,552,044 and a State of California budget appropriation: \$500,000) with additional funding provided by the Capital Projects Fund (\$558,931).

-The City received \$3,791,656 in federal American Rescue Plan Act monies, which can be used for a variety of COVID-19-related purposes, including for the provision of government services to the extent of the reduction in revenue due to the COVID-19.
-At present, \$2,229,611 has been allocated to capital improvement projects with \$1,562,046 not yet allocated.
-The allocation of the remaining monies is expected to occur in Fiscal Year 2022-23.
+The City will receive \$3,791,657 in federal American Rescue Plan Act monies, which can be used for a variety of COVID-19-related purposes, including for the provision of government services to the extent of the reduction in revenue due to the COVID-19.
+With \$1,552,044 allocated for the City Hall/Public Library Project, \$2,239,613 will be available for other use.
+The allocation of those monies is expected to occur in fiscal years 2021-22 and 2022-23.